wesleycamargo/azure-docs.pt-br/articles/virtual-machines/virtual-machines-windows-endpoints-in-resource-manager.md

 <properties
-   pageTitle="Pontos de extremidade clássicos na visão geral do Resource Manager | Microsoft Azure" description="Entenda como os pontos de extremidade do modelo de implantação Clássico agora são implementados no Resource Manager usando regras ACL e Grupos de Segurança de Rede" services="virtual-machines-windows" documentationCenter="" authors="iainfoulds"
+   pageTitle="Classic Endpoints in Resource Manager Overview | Microsoft Azure" description="Understand how endpoints from the Classic deployment model are now implemented in Resource Manager using Network Security Groups and ACL rules" services="virtual-machines-windows" documentationCenter="" authors="iainfoulds"